dergigi/dergigi.github.io/value.md

 ---

 If you find my work valuable, consider giving value back as you see fit.
-All my work is released under a [cc-by-sa license][license] and provided on a [value for value][busking] basis.
+All my work is released for free under a [cc-by-sa license][license] and provided on a [value for value][busking] basis.

 **TL;DR** Give as much as think it's worth.
 Thank you. 🙏🧡